virtualagc/virtualagc/yaShuttle/ported/README.md

 </pre>
 If `TYPE` has the value 0, then in array terms `TYPE(TYPE)` would refer to `TYPE` itself; i.e., `TYPE(TYPE)` would be 0.
 Whereas if `TYPE==1`, then `TYPE(TYPE)` would be `BIT_LENGTH`.
 If `TYPE==2`, then `TYPE(TYPE)` would be `CHAR_LENGTH`.
 And so on, right up to `TYPE==19`, where `TYPE(TYPE)` corresponds to `S_ARRAY(3)`.
 It's hard to deal with slapdash stuff such as this in a uniform way in Python.
 In this case, I introduce a function I call `TYPEf()`, used solely as `TYPEf(TYPE)`.
 Other absurdities involving `TYPE` and its kissing-cousin `FACTORED_TYPE` are handled using other methods.

-# More Conditional Code in XPL
+# <a name="Conditionals"></a>More Conditional Code in XPL

-I already discussed PFS-specific vs BFS-specific conditional compilation above.
+I already discussed [PFS-specific vs BFS-specific conditional compilation](#PASSvBFS) above.
 But there's more to it than just those cases.

 In the XPL, you occasionally find code enclosed between an opening delimiter like "`/?X`" and a closing delimiter like "`?/`", where `X` represents one `A`, `B`, `C`, or `P`.
 I interpret this as being conditionally-included code, and `X` as representing some particular condition for inclusion.